 We speak to people with medical conditions who’ve had problems with other companies.
 In most cases, our experts can get life insurance, critical illness cover, and income protection for people who have struggled in the past.

 Here’s some essential information to help to explain how life insurance for type 2 diabetics works and what is available.

 Here are some of the most common questions that we get asked by our customers.
 If you need more information or FREE advice about life insurance for type 2 diabetics, then give us a call on 0800 009 6559.

 Can I get life insurance with type 2 diabetes?

 YES – you can get life insurance with diabetes and especially people with type 2.
-The most common type of diabetes is type 2 and so it’s the most popular for insurers to offer cover.
+The most common type of diabetes is type 2 (approximately 90% of all diabetics are type 2) and so it’s the most popular for insurers to offer cover.
 You’re more likely to get a life insurance policy now than ever before as well.

-If you need this type of policy to protect your family, and you’ve got type 2 diabetes, then making the right decision is key.
-One of the most important choices for you is making sure that you apply to the right insurer.
-Our experts have over 20 years of experience and we know exactly how to get your cover, and at the best prices.
+If you need this type of policy to protect your family, and you’ve got type 2 diabetes, then making the right decision is important.
+One of the biggest decisions is making sure that you apply to the right insurer.
+Getting the best life insurance for type 2 diabetics is mainly about speaking to the right insurer or an expert.

 More about LIFE INSURANCE

 How can I get the cheapest life insurance with type 2 diabetes?